Can Man Utd wonderkid Mejbri force his way into Solskjaer's plans? | Goal.com

 With Donny Van de Beek being signed from Ajax, and Solskjaer having a plethora of options in midfield, it would be hasty and unnecessary to push Mejbri into the first team too soon.

-But if he continues to put in performances like he did on Wednesday night, he will be doing his chances of a call up in the future no harm at all.
+But if he continues to put in performances like he did on Wednesday night, it certainly won't be long before he receives his first call-up.